singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise5.md

 Under Status, verify that the green dot is displayed to indicate that the farm has been created properly.

 For more information, see [VMware Horizon Cloud Service on Microsoft Azure Administration Guide](https://docs.vmware.com/en/VMware-Horizon-Cloud-Service/index.html), and search the guide for **Create a Farm**.
+It may take aproximately 20 minutes for a Farm to be created.

+>**Note**: We may have to click on **Refresh** icon to get the succeed status.